 Before launching PAVE with Alina, Sascha served most recently as the Executive Vice President of Resnicow + Associates (R+A), where he worked for more than 13 years on client projects, new business development, and agency operations.
 At R+A, Sascha’s projects included: strategic planning and communications for the Association of Art Museum Directors (AAMD); communications and media relations campaigns for institutions such as the Minneapolis Institute of Arts, the Pulitzer Foundation for the Arts in St. Louis, the Worcester Art Museum, the Cleveland Museum of Art, the Bowdoin College Museum of Art, and the Wadsworth Atheneum, among many others; management of the national tour and communications campaign for the National Baseball Hall of Fame and Museum’s traveling exhibition Baseball As America; and on a variety of sponsorship programs supported by the AT&T Foundation and Ford Motor Company.

 Prior to joining R+A, Sascha worked as a Technology and Knowledge Management Analyst and Project Manager for KPMG LLP and subsequently for KPMG Consulting, Inc., the technology consulting company.
 Sascha has also worked as a curatorial assistant at The Jewish Museum in New York, and for the Blum-Kovler Foundation in Washington, DC.
-Sascha received his B.A. from Hampshire College in Amherst, MA, and currently serves on the College’s Board of Trustees.
+Sascha received his B.A. from Hampshire College in Amherst, MA.

-Prior to founding PAVE with Sascha, Alina most recently served as a Vice President at Resnicow + Associates, where she led strategic communications campaigns for the Dallas Museum of Art, New Orleans Museum of Art, Safdie Architects, the opening of the Pérez Art Museum Miami, the exhibition @Large: Ai Weiwei on Alcatraz, and the third edition of the Collective Design fair, among many others.
+Prior to founding PAVE with Sascha, Alina most recently served as a Vice President at Resnicow + Associates, the youngest team member to ascend to the position in that firm’s history.
 She has also held positions in the publicity departments at Christie’s (New York), NYU Press, Workman Publishing, and the Wexner Center for the Arts.
 Alina holds a Masters degree in Visual Arts Administration from New York University and a Bachelors degree in the History of Art and Journalism from The Ohio State University.

 Aga Sablinska is a media relations strategist at PAVE Communications & Consulting.
 For over seven years, Aga has been developing and executing media campaigns for arts and culture institutions across the United States and abroad.
 She specializes in creative story development, crafting unique angles that she matches with appropriate individuals in her extensive media network.
 This targeted and personalized approach has resulted in numerous high-profile placements and increased visibility for her clients.